Cellivar/WebZLP/docs/language_comparison.md

 ### ZPL

 The original ZPL command language spec was designed to overcome some of the constraints of EPL and provide a more robust experience for designing complex label layouts directly in the command language.
 Sticking to a command language and not falling back to full rasterized labels the system can remain very snappy while still using slower serial speeds.

+Given the similarities betwen ZPL and ZPL II this library does not have official support for ZPL and may cause issues with a printer set to ZPL mode instead of ZPL II mode.

 Zebra maintains a ZPL programming guide [on their website](https://support.zebra.com/cpws/docs/zpl/zpl-zbi2-pm-en.pdf).
 They also have some [tips and tricks](https://www.zebra.com/us/en/support-downloads/knowledge-articles/zpl-command-information-and-details.html) documented for some specific edge cases.